allermedia/se-labrador-action/README.md

 Because this GitHub action is dependent on hydration of event based payloads and a temporary GITHUB_TOKEN it is not possible to run this action in a localhost environment.

+# GitHub repository settings

+The base branch of the repository where this action is used needs to be a protected branch with a branch protection rule like this:

+- Enable *require a pull request before merging*
+- Enable *require approvals*
+- Enable *dismiss stale pull request approvals when new commits are pushed*
+- Enable *require status checks to pass before merging* (Select/search for a check with name *default* and select *any source*)

 # Workflow files